Kubernetes is an open-source container orchestration system that automates the deployment, scaling, and management of containerized applications.

 Other advanced topics like JSON PATH, advanced kubectl commands, and lightning labs provide further practice.

-Multiple mock exams help reinforce the concepts before the certification exam.
+Multiple mock exams help reinforce the concepts before the Certified Kubernetes Administrator exam.

 The course wraps up with FAQs and exam tips.